lpil/lpil/hire-me.md

 challenges and setbacks.
 I enjoy mentoring and would love to work on a team where I can help junior engineers grow and progress!

+I would also like to work for a company that is a force for good in the world, so that I can take extra pride in my work and really invest in the company.

 I've 7+ years of professional experience as a software engineer, the details of which can be seen on [my LinkedIn profile][linkedin], alongside recommendations from my former colleagues.
 I'm a generalist and polyglot